Menu

 The vision of the Year 11 team is to encourage all students to achieve the best outcomes possible with the full support of the year team and their parents/carers.
 A positive relationship with home is essential if the students are to achieve this.
 Success does not happen by working in isolation – we all need to help and support the most important person, which of course is the student.
 Parents’/Carers’ attendance and engagement in information events such as Parents’ Evenings is vital to ensure that we are all aware of any issues or concerns surrounding each student.
 Parents/Carers may also be invited in for meetings with subject teachers or members of our Leadership Team to discuss their child’s progress and how best we can support them to achieve their full potential.
 We thank you in advance for your attendance and support with this.

-Thank you for your continued support in Year 10 and I look forward to another extremely successful year going forward.
+Thank you for your continued support and I look forward to another extremely successful year.
 If you have any questions please feel free to contact me at the school.

 Achievement Team Leader for Year 11